lousando/briskett/README.md

-# Briskett
+# Briskett 🥩

-A delicious Tezos interface for the Trezor hardware wallet
+A delicious Tezos wallet interface for Trezor.

 ## Build Setup